thermogl/TIXboxLiveEngine/README.md

 ## Usage

-The TIXboxLiveEngine class is your entry to the wonderful world of Xbox LIVE.
-It handles all primary connections (getting friends, games, achievements and messages).

 ### First things first

 Before you start trying to sign in, you need to tell the TIXboxLiveEngineCookieStorage where you want to save the cookie information (the official API is awful, so we scrape the site).